-There are a number of factors you will want to keep in mind such as treatment process, short-term and long-term budget, and your desired outcome.
+There are several factors you will want to keep in mind, such as treatment process, short-term and long-term budget, and your desired outcome.

-Porcelain veneers, on the other hand, are a much stronger and more natural-looking alternative, so if you want to achieve major changes to your smile, porcelain veneers will likely be the better option.
-Unlike composite veneers, porcelain keeps luster and do not change color.
+Porcelain veneers are a much stronger and more natural-looking alternative, so if you want to achieve major changes to your smile, porcelain veneers will likely be the better option.
+Unlike composite veneers, porcelain keeps luster and does not change color.
 So, though they may be more expensive on the front end, they need less maintenance overall.

 How are the veneers placed on my teeth?

 For composite veneers, your dentist will first start by checking your teeth.
-It is important that there is enough natural tooth to adhere the veneer to.
+There must be enough natural tooth to adhere the veneer to.
 In some cases, the tooth must be prepared before bonding, but this is only a very thin layer of enamel for the treatment process to work.
 After the tooth is prepared, the white filling material is added in thin layers to your tooth.
 A LED light hardens the composite.
 Your dentist will repeat these steps until you are left with the desired result.

 How do I care for my veneers?

-Each mouth is different, so any special care requirements will be explained by one of our certified professionals.
+Each mouth is different, so one of our certified professionals will explain special care requirements.
 However, keeping to a good oral hygiene routine comprised of brushing and flowing and regular dental appointments is crucial.
 Your new veneers cannot decay, but your teeth underneath can.
 We always recommend a fluoride toothpaste to combat decay twice a day, combined with floss and mouthwash!

 To discuss veneers or other oral health needs, see us at TruBlu Dentistry in Burbank, Chicago, or Hegewisch today!
 Our dental professionals are here to help you achieve your best smile!